Florida Airport Shooting Leaves Five People Dead

-Five people were killed in a shooting on Friday at a Florida airport that also left eight people injured.
+Five people have been killed by a lone gunman at a Florida airport in an attack that also injured eight people.

+The attack took place just before 1pm local time on Friday in the baggage claim area at Fort Lauderdale-Hollywood International Airport.
+The gunman had his weapon in his hand luggage.

-Broward County Sheriff’s department confirmed the deaths at Fort Lauderdale-Hollywood International Airport and said one person was in custody.
+Broward County Sheriff’s said one person was in custody.
+Police said the suspect was unharmed and no one from law enforcement fired any shots during the incident.

 “He was a lone shooter and we have no evidence at this time that he was acting with anyone else,” Mayor Barbara Sharief told CNN.

-The attack took place just before 1pm local time in the baggage claim area.
+The family was led outside to the tarmac by airport staff, where 200 to 300 others are being held until police clear the area, Erpardo said.

+She said her sons are still shaking from fear, but everyone in the family is physically unharmed.

-Ari Fleischer, former White House press secretary, tweeted from the scene that the incident involved one shooter and five victims.
+Ari Fleischer, former White House press secretary, tweeted from the scene as the news broke.

 As the first reports of the shooting came in, he tweeted “everyone is running”